leren1/katacoda-scenarios/KTH_Salt/step3.md

 sudo salt-key
 ```

-The outcome should look like this
+The outcome should look like this:
 ```
 Accepted Keys:
 Denied Keys:
 Unaccepted Keys:
-windowsminion
+alpha
 Rejected Keys:
 ```